 Is It Healthy To Eat Coffee Beans?

 Coffee, in general, has had a bit of a rollercoaster ride when it comes to its health benefits.
-However, the current consensus seems to be that it has many positive health benefits that outweigh the negatives.
+However, current research seems to suggest that coffee has many positive health benefits that outweigh the negatives (Yay!).

 One of the pluses for coffee is the high antioxidant content, in fact, most Americans, get almost all of their antioxidants from coffee than any other dietary source.
-Coffee beans are naturally high in antioxidants called dietary phenolic compounds.
+Coffee beans are naturally high in dietary phenolic antioxidants.
 It’s these compounds that help to protect us from inflammation, cardiovascular disease, and a host of other conditions.

 Sure, you can find antioxidants in other food sources but coffee is known to be an excellent source – plus we drink the stuff daily!